peppelin/hands-on-docker/README.md

 ```
 As you can see, **d7ce771cf210** has been exited 6 hours ago.

-If you need to check for any information about a container, the commando
+If you need to check for any information about a container, the command **docker inspect** will output all the container information in json format.

 To delete any image, use the command rm
 ```